veebch/bbq/README.md

 # Audrey: Quiet bringer of the internets.

+A little 6 inch e-paper screen that connects to wifi and runs a script that pulls the stuff that you've told it you're intersted in, then displays it in pleasingly crispy fonts.
 The script randomly chooses from 5 options:

 - Quote (from [r/quotes](https://reddit.com/r/quotes))
 - Word of the Day (from [wordsmith.org](https://wordsmith.org))